I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 State a reason for ending the tenancy that’s allowed under the law (see below, under there must be a legal reason).

 Even if you’re served a proper eviction notice, you don’t have to go just yet.
-An eviction notice is not an order to leave immediately.
+An eviction notice is not an order to leave that same day.
 The notice should say the date you must move out by (the “effective date”).
-It can’t be any earlier than the minimum required notice period.
-(The notice period varies depending on the reason given.
-If the landlord has used the proper form, the minimum notice period will be up top.
-As well, the way you were given notice will determine when you’re taken to have received the notice — that is, when the clock starts ticking for you to take action, apply for dispute resolution, or move out.)
+It can’t be any earlier than the minimum notice period.
+This notice period varies depending on the reason given.
+The minimum notice period will be up top of the notice.
+Sometimes it’s very short.

 A different way to think about the eviction notice